monerium/js-monorepo/packages/sdk/docs/generated/classes/MoneriumClient.md

 > **authorize**(`client`?): `Promise`\<`void`\>

-Construct the url to the authorization code flow,
-Code Verifier needed for the code challenge is stored in local storage For automatic wallet link, add the following properties: `address`, `signature` & `chainId`
+Construct the url to the authorization code flow and redirects, Code Verifier needed for the code challenge is stored in local storage For automatic wallet link, add the following properties: `address`, `signature` & `chainId`